jastisriradheshyam/sangraham/content/docs/database.md

 - Indexing
     - B-Tree indexes are effective for range queries
     - Fast read and slow write operations
-- Matirialized Views
+- Materialized Views
     - pre computed complex query results which are stored to do faster access queries
-    - Generally used for business intelligene (BI) or non frequenctly updated data set.
+    - Generally used for business intelligence (BI) or non frequently updated data set.
 - Denormalization
     - Reduce complex joins to improve query performance
-    - Store redundent data to reduce the complexity of database queries and speed up data retrieval.
+    - Store redundant data to reduce the complexity of database queries and speed up data retrieval.
     - tradeoff: updates must be carefully managed to maintain consistency across the database
 - Vertical Scaling
     - Scale database by increase the hardware specs like RAM, CPU cores/freq., storage, etc.